 The result looks like a block of tomato clay.

 ‘Strattu is a magical ingredient, a thousand times better than any tomato paste you can buy in the store.
 Think of it as the black hole of the tomato world: It is said that a teaspoon of black hole matter would weigh millions of tons.
 Similarly, a mere teaspoon of ‘strattu in a soup is the equivalent of adding possibly a dozen tomatoes.
-Conserva is a bantamweight next to this heavy hitter.
+Traditional tomato paste is a bantamweight next to this heavy hitter.

-What I came up with, however, might possibly be better.
-I did it like this: Start with at least 20 pounds of Roma or other paste tomatoes.
+You start with at least 20 pounds of Roma or other paste tomatoes.
 Yes, I said 20 pounds.